 Lilburn is a somewhat small city located in the state of Georgia.
 With a population of 12,810 people and ten constituent neighborhoods, Lilburn is the 77th largest community in Georgia.

 Unlike some cities, Lilburn isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Lilburn are a mix of both white- and blue-collar jobs.
 Overall, Lilburn is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Lilburn who work in office and administrative support (10.25%), sales jobs (9.93%), and management occupations (8.02%).

 Also of interest is that Lilburn has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Lilburn in 2018 was $23,241, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $92,964 for a family of four.
 However, Lilburn contains both very wealthy and poor people as well.

 Lilburn is an extremely ethnically-diverse city.
 The people who call Lilburn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lilburn residents report their race to be White, followed by Asian.
 Lilburn also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.26% of the city’s residents.
-Important ancestries of people in Lilburn include English, Irish, German, Ethiopian, and African.
+People of Hispanic or Latino origin account for 29.48% of the city’s residents.
+Important ancestries of people in Lilburn include English, German, Irish, Scottish, and Ethiopian.

 The most common language spoken in Lilburn is English.
 Other important languages spoken here include Spanish and Vietnamese.